-- Help distribute flyers for our upcoming events at local restaurants and other businesses.
+- Distribute flyers for our upcoming events at local restaurants and other businesses

 Schedule Your Group

-To arrange for your group to volunteer at BARCS, please complete our Group Volunteer Project application and email it to firstname.lastname@example.org.
+To arrange for your group to volunteer at BARCS, please complete our online Group Volunteer Project Application.
 Please make arrangements at least two weeks in advance of the date you are requesting.
 Keep in mind that not all dates will be available.
 Thank you very much for your support and willingness to help.
 We couldn't do our work without you!